-Although Georgia law doesn’t define what total loss is, it does spell out what an insurance company can do when a vehicle is considered a total loss.
-The insurance company can do one of two things:
+Although Georgia law doesn’t define total loss, it spells out what an insurance company can do when a vehicle is considered a total loss.
+The insurance company can do one of two things.

-- Replace the insured vehicle.
 The insurer can also choose to purchase you a replacement vehicle outright.
-The new car must be essentially the same as the one that was totaled, including the same make, model, and mileage as close as possible to your previous car.
+The new car must be essentially the same as the totaled one, including the same make, model, and mileage as close as possible to your previous car.

 Most insurance companies will choose to just give you money for the replacement to avoid the time and effort of having to shop for a vehicle for you.

 What Happens to My Car If It Is a Total Loss?